 Students will select a meal plan at the time of contract completion.
-Students may upgrade to a larger meal plan at any time throughout the semester; however, students may only decrease their meal plan within the first two weeks of each semester.
+Students may notify Student Life to upgrade to a larger meal plan at any time throughout the semester; however, students may only decrease their meal plan within the first two weeks of each semester.
 After the first two weeks (the census date for that semester), students will be held to their selected meal plan for the rest of the semester.